This post about Domains and how to choose the best one you can is second in a series about Building Your Site with WordPress.

-How Do You Find a Unique Domain Name?
+How Do You Find Your Unique Domain Name?

-It’s difficult, but recent additions of new top level domains are helping.
-To get it right, you’ll have to put your thinking cap on.
+It can be difficult, but recent additions of new top-level domains are helping.
+To get it right, you’ll still have to put your thinking cap on.
 A DotCom is still what many users default to when they think about going to a website.
-That’s followed by .org and .net.
+The popular .com is followed by .org, .co, and .net.
 For now, if you can find a .com that works for you, buy it.

-Recently, many more top level domain suffixes have been made available to use.
+Recently, many more top-level domain suffixes have been made available to use.
 There is .guru, .android, .bank, .creditcard, .fish, .marketing, .yoga, .zero and many, many more.
-See the complete list of top level domains here.
-Google has stated that it treats all top level domains equally for search purposes.
-The SEO community breathed a sigh of relief when they found this out.
+See a complete list of top-level domains here.
+The Search Engine Optimization (SEO) community breathed a sigh of relief when Google announced it treats all top-level domains equally for search purposes.

 A caveat is needed here.
-You should avoid domains that are an exact match for the keywords you want to rank for.
-Here’s Neil Patel’s take on finding a domain from this post in Search Engine Journal.
+You may want to avoid domains that are an exact match for the keywords you want to rank.
+Here’s Neil Patel’s take on finding a domain from this post on Search Engine Journal.

 “Back in the day—2012 to be exact—Google noticed that a lot of websites were trying to improve their SEO by choosing exact-match domains.
 Back then, if you wanted to rank for “cheap Nokia phones,” no problem!
 You would just buy the domain, www.cheapnokiaphones.com, for a few bucks, and presto!
 You would win first-page ranking.